Papabubble Candy Shop

 And then you have the finished product!
 Little candies with hearts!
 Don’t you have a much greater appreciation for these candies now?
 Besides looking nice they also have great fruit flavors.

 Besides shapes and colors they can even write names in the candies.
 Just like the heart it does not get stretched out and remains readable.
 This personalized artisanal candies are great wedding favors, baptismal candies, save the date candies, a special gift or anything with initials, names, dates or just for fun.

 Besides hard candies they also make gummy candy, semi hard candy, and lollipops.

 Make sure you stop by this store to see how these candies are made.
 They will be super happy to receive you and show you the process.
-Remember it is at 10:00am each morning they are open, sometimes other times in the day if they have an order, so if you cannot make it at 10:00am call them and see if it is possible another time.
+It is best if you call ahead to make sure they are making candy on the day you wish to visit.
 Demonstrations can be in English or Spanish.

 Store Hours for Papabubble